WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 |----:|:--------------------|:----|:--------------------|:----|:------|:----|
 |    1| 2001-01-02 00:00:00 | A   | 2015-04-25 00:00:00 | B   | NA    | NA  |

+We call the above record form a *row record*, because all the data for a given `ID` is in a single row.
+When the data for a given `ID` is not in a single row, we say it is in a *block*.
+In addition to having a per-record key (`ID` in our example), each row of a block is uniquely identified by an in-record structure key (in this case, `rank`).

+`cdata` moves records from row shaped to block shaped, and vice-versa (It can also move data from one block shape to another, by going through a row).

-The `cdata` data shaping rule is: draw a picture of any non-trivial (more than one row) data records in their full generality.
-In our case the interesting record is the following (with the record `ID` columns suppressed for conciseness).
+To use `cdata`, draw a picture of any block record in its full generality.
+In our case the interesting record is the input shape, which looks like the following (with the record `ID` columns suppressed for conciseness).

 ``` r
 # draw a picture of the record format